 4. More Relaxed Environment

 Working independently often means that you can undertake your tasks in a less formal and restrictive atmosphere, especially if you work from home.
-There is often more opportunity to wear cozier clothing, play your favorite music or podcast in the background, as well as sit in comfy furniture.
-A more relaxed environment can improve your productivity as well as sense of wellbeing.
+There is often more opportunity to wear cozier clothing, play your favorite music or podcast in the background, as well as sit on comfy furniture.
+A more relaxed environment can improve your productivity as well as your sense of well-being.